Alimony Attorneys in Melrose, MA

 Alimony is not guaranteed in Massachusetts.
 Whether you receive alimony or not will depend on a variety of factors, such as the number of years that the parties were married to one another and their individual incomes.
 This income does not include any proceeds from child support.

-If you have legal questions with regard to receiving or paying alimony, then you need experienced legal representation in order to resolve your issues.
+If you have legal questions with regard to receiving or paying alimony, then you need experienced legal representation to resolve your issues.
 One of the most difficult aspects of divorce is that it can wreak havoc on your finances.

 The Martino Law Group, LLC of Melrose, MA, is firmly committed to working with each individual and analyzing their personal circumstances in each case.
 Whether you are court-ordered to pay alimony or receive payments, we work diligently on your behalf to ensure that the outcome is fair.